ivandj0h/my-go/README.md

-# My GO
+# My GO Pattern Project

 ## Description
-This is a simple project to learn GO.
+This is a simple project to learn `Pattern` in `GO`.
-Mostly talking about the Patterns and the best practices.
+Here we're talking about `the Patterns` and `the best practices` how to do it.

 ## The Patterns
 The topics are: